 Car insurance

-Once you’ve found your ideal car, the next step is to get the right insurance.
-Here’s a guide to car insurance options in Ireland and how to get cover best suited to your needs.
+Once you’ve found your ideal car, the next step is to find insurance.
+Here’s a guide to car insurance options in Ireland and how to choose the right one for you.

-Third party cover is the minimum legal level of car insurance you can get in Ireland.
-By law, you must have at least third party insurance to drive your car on the road.
+Third party cover is the minimum legal level of car insurance you can get in Ireland, so you must have at least third party insurance to drive your car on the road.

 • Injury caused to another person